 LLM systems fail in ways that are harder to detect because the outputs look plausible:

-- Retrieval quality collapse: Query patterns shift, embeddings retrieve irrelevant chunks, answers degrade silently
+- Retrieval quality collapse: Query patterns shift, embeddings retrieve irrelevant chunks, answers degrade silently.

-- Context window misuse: Too many retrieved chunks dilute attention; the model “forgets” the relevant passage
+- Context window misuse: Too many retrieved chunks dilute attention; the model forgets the relevant passage.

-- Prompt injection: Adversarial inputs in retrieved documents hijack the model’s behavior
+- Prompt injection: Adversarial inputs in retrieved documents hijack the model’s behavior.

-- Cost spiral: Token usage compounds as context grows; costs scale non-linearly without a budget
+- Cost spiral: Token usage compounds as context grows; costs scale non-linearly without a budget guard.

-The unique challenge here: a wrong SQL query throws an exception.
+The unique challenge: a wrong SQL query throws an exception.
 A wrong LLM answer looks confident and coherent.
-Human-in-the-loop evaluation and retrieval quality monitoring are essential.
+Human-in-the-loop evaluation and retrieval quality monitoring are not optional — they are the monitoring layer.
+See RAG Architectures in Production for production patterns.

+IV.
 How to debug a production ML incident

 When something breaks and you don’t know why, this workflow finds the root cause 90% of the time: